keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 application-aware dynamic interconnects.

 <!-- シミュレータの動作原理 -->
 PFSim is based on a discrete-event simulation model.
-Under this model, the simulator maintains an event queue, which is a priority queue that contains a collection of future events ordered by the event's occurring time.
+Under this model, each event holds an attribute indicating when it will occur.
+Events are stored in a priority queue in an increasing manner by the time they occur.
 There are different type of events representing a change of state in the simulator such as: a job arrived, a job started, a job finished, _etc_.
 At the beginning of the main loop, the earliest occurring event is popped from the